Magnet school applications open amid concerns about high school field trip

 "Whatever a parent wants for their child, if it's engineering, or not, East Baton Rouge Magnet School program has it," Theresa Porter, Executive Director of Innovation for the East Baton Rouge Parish Schools, said.

-Missing from the scene was Superintendent Sito Narcisse, not making a public appearance for the second time since issues have been made public after seniors from across the East Baton Rouge Parish School System attended the "Day Of Hope."
+Missing from the scene was any high-ranking administrator.
+None have spoken publicly since issues have been made public after seniors from across the East Baton Rouge Parish School System attended the "Day Of Hope."

 "We didn't get to go.
 But we heard about it, and we heard it was very influential to kids," sophomore Carter Jackson said.

-It was billed as a college fair with fun and games, but, the school-sanctioned field trip turned out to be controversial.
+It was billed as a college and job fair with fun and games, but, the school-sanctioned field trip turned out to be controversial.
 Some likening it to indoctrination, being forced to register to vote or not get lunch.

 "This was supposed to be a college fair but the girls were talked about abstinence and bullying and death and the guys played games," a senior said.